llami-team/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We are the PAITOSS development team.
+🙋‍♀️ We are the LLAMI development team.

 🗺️ We are located in Gyeonggi-do, South Korea.